 Towards the end, pour in the peppermint extract (or any kind of extract).
 When it's done we need to move fast.
 Spray a spatula with cooking spray or oil, and quickly pour the peppermint marshmallows into the prepared baking pan.
 Don't worry if there's still a lot in your bowl, just quickly shape the marshmallows in the pan to avoid it looking funky later.
 The mixture quickly becomes too sticky to work with.

-Whisk together powdered sugar and cornstarch and sift 2 tbsp of the mixture on top of the marshmallows.
+Whisk together powdered sugar and cornstarch and sift 2 tablespoon of the mixture on top of the marshmallows.
 Set the rest of the mixture aside for later.
 Cover loosely with aluminum foil and let it set overnight.
 I placed it in a moderately cold place.

 The next day